 Finally, the anti-piracy measures taken are downright draconian.
 This is somewhat understandable since the PSP was hacked wide open for nearly its entire shelf life, but it still sucks for the consumer.
 I need to run a background application to connect my Vita to my PC?
 I can’t just connect to my PS3 and transfer data without all kinds of stupid security layers opening up?
 I need an overpriced, proprietary memory card ($100 for 32 GB!I can get 32 GB of SD memory for $20!) just because I can’t be trusted to look at my files?

 I’m not a criminal!
 Stop treating me like one!

 1) The system needs a damn price drop.
 I could get a 3DS XL for $200.
 Yes, I know it isn’t comparable, but to the average consumer, it is.
 You take it with you and play games on it.
 Also, the price of the memory cards needs to drop to reasonable levels.
 Get SanDisk to start making them, I don’t care.
 These proprietary memory cards are unreasonably driving the cost of the system up, and I believe cost is the primary factor driving Vita sales down.

 The bane of my existence.

 2) Sony needs to fix the game problem with a two-pronged approach.
-First, they need to start actively courting 3rd parties to make more games for the Vita (and kicking 1st and 2nd parties into gear—where the hell is God of War?
+First, they need to start actively courting 3rd parties to make more games for the Vita (and kicking 1st and 2nd parties into gear—where the heck is God of War?
 We don’t even have an announcement).
 Second, they need to start advertising.
 The Vita has a small but great line up of games.
-Why, then, does the rumor persist that the Vita “has no good games?”
+Why, then, does the rumor persist that the Vita “has no good games?"
 Because Sony hasn’t told anyone.